 Luckily for the Soprano family, Assemblyman Zellman is able to spring AJ before he gets charged with a crime.
 In a powerful scene in the police-station parking lot (and one of Robert Iler’s best performances of the series), Tony and AJ cross swords.
 When Tony yells that it was wrong of AJ to try to get violent vengeance on Corrado, both of them recognize how ridiculously hypocritical this statement sounds coming from the mouth of Mr. Mob Boss.
 Tony appreciates that his son was trying to get revenge on his behalf, but is disappointed by his immaturity.
 As the tears stream from AJ’s eyes, Tony cups his son’s face and tenderly tells him, “You gotta grow up.
 You’re not a kid anymore.”
 AJ desperately wants to prove that he is manly and heroic and formidable outside of his father’s orbit, but he just doesn’t know how.

 The next time we see AJ, he is back at the nightclub.
 Nothing has changed.
-When a club-goer starts raving about his powerful dad, AJ realizes that nothing has changed, he is still stuck in his famous father’s shadow.
-He starts having a panic attack.
+When a club-goer starts raving about AJ’s powerful dad, he realizes that nothing has changed.
+He is still stuck in his famous father’s shadow.
+The realization triggers a panic attack.
 AJ did not inherit Tony’s criminal competence nor his managerial skills nor his wily understanding of the world he lives in.
 Instead, AJ inherited a tic in his nervous system’s response to stress, which leaves him panting and sweating on a bathroom floor now.